20 Louisiana Products to Serve with Holiday Meals

 Avery Island: When you want a dash (or three) of heat, start with the TABASCO® pepper sauce that started it all back in 1868.
 The still-family-owned company’s signature red sauce enhances the flavor of almost any dish, while flavors like green jalapeño, chipotle, habanero and garlic pepper add a different kick.

-Baton Rouge: While it may not be a traditional holiday sweet, your guests won’t care when you place a big slice of this cake in front of them!
+Baton Rouge: While it may not be a traditional holiday dessert, your guests won’t care when you place a big slice of cake in front of them!
+Order the spice cake, featuring a blend of cinnamon, nutmeg, cloves and ginger covered in cream cheese icing, or the Ambrosia cake, layers of coconut filling, strawberry cream cheese and fresh pineapple topped with velvety coconut icing.
 Not near Baton Rouge?
 Not to worry.
-Ambrosia Bakery ships these babies all over the world most months of the year.
+Ambrosia Bakery ships sweet treats all over the world most months of the year.

 6. Cajun Land Seasonings

 Metairie: The key to any well-prepared Cajun meal is the seasoning, and with this company’s spices and meal kits you can be sure you’re getting the real deal.
-Pick from Cajun Land Seasonings iconic Blackened Redfish Seasoning, a fool-proof Jambalaya Mix or a kit to make finger-licking hot tamales.
+Pick from Cajun Land Seasonings iconic blackened seasoning, a fool-proof jambalaya mix or a kit to make finger-licking hot tamales.
 Get a tried-and-true recipe for hot tamales.

 7. Turducken